jjbursik/weave/site/operational-guide/tasks.md

-This will list the names of unreachable peers; if you are satisifed that they are truly gone, rather than temporarily unreachable due to a partition, you can reclaim their space by following the advice in the next section.
+This will list the names of unreachable peers; if you are satisifed that they are truly gone, rather than temporarily unreachable due to a partition, you can reclaim their space manually.

 When a peer dies unexpectedly the remaining peers will consider its address space to be unavailable even after it has remained unreachable